thinkst/canarytools-docs/docs/api-reference/bird-personalities.md

         description: Specify the Flock which has the custom personality you would like to delete.
     response: A JSON message with a result indicator.
   device_custompersonality_exists:
-    name: Device Custom Personality Exists
+    name: Bird Custom Personality Exists
     url: /api/v1/device/custompersonality/exists
     method: GET
-    description: Checks if a custom personality exists for a specified device.
+    description: Checks if a custom personality exists for a specified Bird.
     params:
       - name: auth_token
         required: true